-13.5.1 Customizing Service Files
+15.5.1 Customizing Unit Files

-The systemd service files are located in /usr/lib/systemd/system.
+The systemd unit files are located in /usr/lib/systemd/system.
 If you want to customize them, proceed as follows:

-- 1. Copy the files you want to modify from /usr/lib/systemd/system to <a href=//etc/systemd/system.
+- 1. Copy the files you want to modify from /usr/lib/systemd/system to /etc/systemd/system.
 Keep the file names identical to the original ones. - 2.
 Modify the copies in /etc/systemd/system according to your needs. - 3.
 For an overview of your configuration changes, use the systemd-delta command.
 It can compare and identify configuration files that override other configuration files.
 For details, refer to the systemd-delta man page.

-The modified files in /etc/systemd">/etc/systemd will take precedence over the original files in /usr/lib/systemd/system">/usr/lib/systemd/system, provided that their file name is the same.
+The modified files in /etc/systemd will take precedence over the original files in /usr/lib/ systemd/system, provided that their file name is the same.